lg-lima1/xdk-datalogger/README.md

   - `index.xdk` file need to exist on the card, otherwise it will not work.

 ## Features
 - No more complete file overwrite on reboot.
-A new file it's creates for each session.
+A new file it's created for each session.
 - File count index retention on a second file named "index.xdk", stops files getting overwrited on reboot.
 - Battery voltage monitoring.
 - No known file size limit for a session.